 Here comes the ingredient that makes this recipe so special, black tahini!
 If you don’t know what tahini is, tahini is a paste made from sesame seeds.
 There are 2 types of tahini, white tahini and black tahini.
 We are using black tahini from Kevala in this recipe to make our hot chocolate more nutritious and rich in flavour!

 To make this recipe, heat up the almond milk in a small saucepan, then add all the other ingredients and stir to mix completely.
 Yep, that’s it!
 This recipe is healthy, easy and vegan.
 You will never need a store-bought hot chocolate anymore.
 Your welcome!

 Is this black sesame hot chocolate gluten-free?

 Yes, absolutely!
 This one I forgot to mention earlier, this recipe is also gluten-free.
 I believe many plant milk, sweeteners and tahini are gluten-free but if you are avoiding gluten, check the label before buying your ingredients to make sure that what you are buying is 100% gluten-free.

-If you want your black sesame hot chocolate nut free, simply use soy milk or oat milk.
-Soy milk is good if you are going for nut and gluten-free black sesame hot chocolate, and oat milk is best if you are nut free and soy free!
+If you want to make this recipe nut-free, simply use soy milk or oat milk.
+Soy milk is good if you are going for nut and gluten-free black sesame hot chocolate, and oat milk is best if you are nut-free and soy-free!

 You will love this black sesame hot chocolate recipe because it’s: